Localization in Khovanov homology: Burnside categories and functors

 \subsection{Stable equivalence of functors}

-In the sequel, we will be interested not just in functors $F\from \two^n\to \burn_K$, but in \emph{stable} functors, which are pairs $(F,R)$ for $R$ an element of the real representation ring of $G$.
-In case $G=\{1\}$, we view stable functors as pairs $(F,r)$ for $r$ an integer, referring to $r$ copies of the trivial representation.
+In the sequel, we will be interested not just in functors $F\from \two^n\to \burn_K$, but in \emph{stable} functors, which are pairs $(F,R)$, for $F$ a functor $F\from \two^n\to \burn_K$ with external action by $G$, and for $R$ an element of the real representation ring of $G$, with $R$ a linear combination of copies of the trivial representation and the regular representation.
+In case $G=\{1\}$, we view stable functors as pairs $(F,r)$ for $r$ an integer, referring to $r$ copies of the trivial representation, and $F$ a functor $\two^n\to\burn_K$.
+Note that a functor $F\from \two^N \to \burn_K$ with external action by $G=\{1\}$ is the same information as a functor $F\from \two^N\to \burn_K$ without external action.
 We denote the regular representation of $G$ by $\mathbb{R}(G)$.
 For an orthogonal $G$-representation $V$, write $V^+$ for its one-point compactification, considered as a pointed space by taking the point at infinity as the basepoint.
 We will also write $\Sigma^RF$ for $(F,R)$.

 Let $\detg_G=\tilde{H}^*(\mathbb{R}(G)^+)$ as a graded $\ZZ[G]$-module.
 We define the totalization of the stable functor $(F,r\mathbb{R}+s\mathbb{R}(G))$, by $\Tot((F,r\mathbb{R}+s\mathbb{R}(G))=\Tot(F)[r]\otimes_\ZZ \detg_G^{\otimes s}$, where $\Tot(F)[r]$ denotes the (ordinary) totalization shifted up by $r$.
 If $s<0$, we make sense of the above formula using the (graded) dual of $\detg_G$.
 In this section we will describe when two such stable functors are equivalent, following Definition 3.6 of \cite{oddkh}.